-AISP grew out of Culhane and Fantuzzo’s experience developing and operating an IDS in partnership with the City of Philadelphia.
-This innovative work led them to inventory and begin to connect with other efforts to build data integration capacity in jurisdictions across the country.
+AISP grew out of Culhane and Fantuzzo’s shared experience developing and operating an IDS in partnership with the City of Philadelphia.
+This innovative work led them to inventory and connect with other efforts to build data integration capacity in jurisdictions across the country.

 Since 2008, AISP has concentrated on four main objectives: promoting a professional network of IDS sites, providing consultation and training to support the growth of new IDS sites, establishing guidelines for practice, and demonstrating uses of IDS for policy and program reforms.
 In 2018, we summarized key lessons learned during AISP’s first decade of work in this two-page brief.